-We recorded a net tax benefit of \$0.5 million in the first quarter of 2004 and a tax provision of \$0.3 million for the first quarter of 2003.
-The net tax benefit for the first quarter of 2004 reflected the reversal of a \$1.2 million tax reserve resulting from the expiration of the statute of limitation on that reserve item, offset partially by a tax provision of \$0.7million.
-The tax provisions for the first quarter of 2004 and 2003 were substantially comprised of taxes payable by our foreign subsidiaries with only alternative minimum tax provided on anticipated U.S taxable profits.
+We recorded tax provisions of \$0.7 million and \$0.3 million for the quarters ended June 30, 2004 and 2003, respectively.
+The tax provisions for the six-month periods ending June 30, 2004 and 2003, respectively, were \$0.2 million and \$0.6 million.
+The lower tax provision in the first half of 2004 reflected the first-quarter reversal of a \$1.2 million tax reserve resulting from the expiration of the statute of limitation on that reserve item.
+Other than this reversal, the tax provision for all periods presented was substantially comprised of taxes payable by our foreign subsidiaries with only alternative minimum tax provided on anticipated U.S. taxable profits.